-Before you begin, you’ll need to create an Automation user in your Jostle intranet.
+Before you begin, you’ll need to create an Automation user in your Jostle platform.
 This will be the account you’ll use to configure with Azure.
 Automation users can be created in Admin Settings > User Accounts and Data > Manage Automation Users.

 For more details on Automation users and how to create one, see this article.

-Once created, the Automation user account must be activated (i.e. logged in to your intranet at least once) before it can be used to configure Azure.
+Once created, the Automation user account must be activated (i.e. logged in to your platform at least once) before it can be used to configure Azure.

 Manage user provisioning

 All Jostle account subscriptions include SSO/user provisioning features.
 If they are not appearing on your account, you can contact your Customer Success Manager and they can assist you in getting them added.

 To obtain the API URL and API key

-- In the User Provisioning API details section, go to Your Base URL field, click the Copy button and save the URL somewhere you can easily access it later.
+- Locate the Your Base URL field and click the Copy button to its right (and save the URL somewhere you can easily access it later).

 - Next, click the Add a new key... button